 A natural system like the earth and evolution is ergodic.
 In effect, the probabilistic evolution game can be played forever with little impact on probability.

 [iii] Physicist Ludwig Boltzmann first theorized ergodicity in the 1870s.
 His theory related to the equalizing atomic nature of gases over time and across space.
 In the 1930s, John Von Neumann, along with George Birkhoff, proved Boltzmann’s ergodicity conjecture.

 As a suggested reading: NN Taleb, in his book Skin In The Game, does a nice job applying Ergodicity principles across a number of disciplines.

-[iii] See the following link for a good explanation concerning ergodicity in the context of economics.
+[ix] The following article provides a good explanation concerning ergodicity in the context of economics.